chennakeshavadasa/IHP130_OSIC/README.md

 # IHP130 PDK Installation Guide
+Note: This is still undergoing and has bugs so you might have to debug at many stages of the installation.

 ## Overview
 This guide provides step-by-step instructions to install the IHP130 PDK and the necessary open-source tools for IC design and simulation.
 The installation script automates the setup process, ensuring all dependencies are properly configured.